Home visiting is a proven strategy for strengthening families and improving the health status of women and children.

 Oregon is working toward improved outcomes for children and families through the transformation of its health and early learning systems.

-Our goal is to screen newborns for possible hearing loss by one month of age, identify congenital hearing loss by three months of age and enroll children in appropriate early intervention by six months of age.
+Our goal is to help identify and support children who are deaf or hard of hearing (D/HH) in Oregon.
+We work to ensure each child receives a newborn hearing screening by one month of age, complete any diagnostic hearing testing by three months of age, and for any identified D/HH children, help them enroll in appropriate early intervention by six months of age.

 Many women experience emotional swings, often called "baby blues," after giving birth.
 However, some women develop more serious prenatal or postpartum depression or anxiety.
 Treatment and support are available.
 The first step is to reach out for help.